xiaoxiae/videos/09-bathroom-tiles/SCRIPT.md

 We can again separate the tiles into a few groups.

-The first two just connect adjacent opening and closing parentheses, since we don't need more than one layer for that.
+The first two tiles just connect adjacent opening and closing parentheses, since we don't need more than one layer for that.

 We also have tiles for non-adjacent opening and losing parentheses, and tiles to connect them.